should have some knowledge of child behavior and development

 and methodology of

-a ADM module.
+research produced a revised DOF in 2009.
 Observers write narrative descriptions of

 childrens behavior during 10-minute periods in group